edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-25-hard-skills-vs-soft-skills.md

 permalink: /blog/hard-skills-vs-soft-skills/
 author: { name: Corey Bleich }
 image: blog/2020-03-25-hard-skills-vs-soft-skills.jpg
-excerpt: Hard skills vs soft skills isn't an either/or proposition.
+meta: Hard skills vs soft skills isn't an either/or proposition.
 It's a both/and package worth cultivating in employees.
 Here's your guide to these two skillsets.
 ---
 Hard skills vs. soft skills isn't an either/or proposition: it's a both/and package {: .featured-text }